bigcarl35/Luashitacast-Scripts/README.md

 **/debug**: Turns on/off displaying of all gear being equipped.
 **/dt [P|M|B]**: Indicates type of damage to mitigate: P-Physical, M-Magical, or B-Breath.
 **/eva**: Turns on/off equipping evasion gear.
+**/gc**: Runs the gear check script so the server need only be queried once for all gear.
+You should do this once the "downloading data" has disappeared on the client screen.
 **/gearset** or **/gs: name [on]** Equips specified gear set and turns off /gswap unless on specified
     HELM|DIG|CLAM|FISH for appropriate gather set.
     AL|BN|CL|CO|GS|LT|SM|WW for appropriate crafting set.